aramis-lab/MICCAI-educational-challenge-2020/intro.md

 Each of these sections can be download as a notebook (a mix of text and code) that can be executed locally in your computer or it can be run in a "cloud" instance (e.g. you don't have a GPU available in your computer).
-In the former case, links to instances of Google colab are displayed.
+In the former case, links to instances of Google Colab are displayed.

 If you want to test the local version of the notebooks, please verify that you have installed the correct notebook environment.